negz/crossplane-scale/README.md

 GCS does [bill per operation][operations-pricing], so running scale tests is not free.
 The cost appears to be minimal though, at $0.05 per 10,000 creates (aka 'inserts'), and $0.004 per 10,000 observes (aka 'gets').
 IAM service accounts are also used in the scale testing composition.
-There are no documented quotas or costs for number of service accounts.
+There are no documented costs for number of service accounts, but they are limited to 100 per project.
+It's possible to request a quota increase via the GCP console, and we've had the quota used for our testing project increased to 1,200.

 ## Future Improvements